 8. Shopping in Palmanova

 There are some lovely beachwear shops just next door to Mcdonald’s in the heart of Palmanova and in various other areas of the resort.
-So if you arrive without swimwear, flip-flops or you just want to pick up some cheap inflatables for the beach, there are plenty of shops where you can buy them.
+So if you arrive without swimwear or flip-flops or you just want to pick up some cheap inflatables for the beach, there are plenty of shops where you can buy them.

 There is also a night market on the promenade behind Palmanova beach during the Summer, which is a great place to pick up souvenirs and locally made handicrafts.